 In July 1939 the government drew up plans to evacuate schoolchildren from cities (fearing they would be killed by German bombing).
-When war started they were evacuated and sent to live with strangers in rural areas.
+When the war started they were evacuated and sent to live with strangers in rural areas.
 Most soon returned home.
 The children were called evacuees.

 This was formed in 1884.
 It hoped to achieve socialism gradually and democratically.

-In the Middle Ages and for long afterwards many towns held annual fairs.
+In the Middle Ages and for long afterward many towns held annual fairs.
 The fair usually lasted for a few days each year or even a couple of weeks.
 People would come long distances to buy and sell at a fair.
 There were entertainers at a fair as well as stalls selling things.
-In many fairs the number of stalls gradually fell and the entertainers became more and more common until the fair was just for entertainment.
+In many fairs, the number of stalls gradually fell and the entertainers became more and more common until the fair was just for entertainment.
 In Victorian times some fairs were closed as the authorities felt they encouraged rowdiness.